La bohème: Act 2

 A great crowd, including children, has gathered with street sellers announcing their wares (chorus: Aranci, datteri!
 Caldi i marroni!—"Oranges, dates!
 Hot chestnuts!").
 The friends arrive; Rodolfo buys Mimì a bonnet from a vendor, while Colline buys a coat and Schaunard a horn.
 Parisians gossip with friends and bargain with the vendors; the children of the streets clamor to see the wares of Parpignol, the toy seller.
 The friends enter the Cafe Momus.

-As the men and Mimì dine at the cafe, Musetta, formerly Marcello's sweetheart, arrives with her rich (and elderly) government minister admirer, Alcindoro, whom she is tormenting.
+As the men and Mimì dine at the cafe, Musetta, Marcello's former sweetheart, arrives with her rich (and elderly) government minister admirer, Alcindoro, whom she is tormenting.
 It is clear she is tired of him.
 To the delight of the Parisians and the embarrassment of her patron, she sings a risqué song (Musetta's waltz: Quando me'n vo'—"When I go along"), hoping to reclaim Marcello's attention.
 The ploy works; at the same time, Mimì recognizes that Musetta truly loves Marcello.
 To be rid of Alcindoro for a bit, Musetta pretends to be suffering from a tight shoe and sends him to the shoemaker to get her shoe mended.
 Alcindoro leaves, and Musetta and Marcello fall rapturously into each other's arms.

 The friends are presented with their bill.
 However, Schaunard's purse has gone missing and no one else has enough money to pay.
 The sly Musetta has the entire bill charged to Alcindoro.
 The sound of a military band is heard, and the friends leave.
 Alcindoro returns with the repaired shoe seeking Musetta.
 The waiter hands him the bill and, dumbfounded, Alcindoro sinks into a chair.